 Customer Privacy, Confidentiality Rules

-Licensees must ensure that all customers’ or former customers’ Personal Information is protected from unauthorized use or disclosure.
+Licensees must take reasonable steps to ensure that all Customers’ or former Customers’ Personal Information is protected from unauthorised use or disclosure.

-Licensees must make available, at no cost, information about any tools the Licensees offers for preventing unauthorized access to the customer’s account, services, or data.
+Licensees must make available, at no cost to the Customer, information about any tools the Licensees offers for preventing unauthorised access to the Customer’s account, services, or Personal Information.

 Protection from Abuse, Mistreatment